Do you need to make changes and live on one low income? Here are 44 great frugal tips for living on one low income (and still loving your life!)

 Take walks around the block.

-Browse YouTube for exercise videos you can do at home.
+Browse YouTube for free exercise videos you can do at home.

 Last winter, I kept our heat low and wore sweaters every day.
 Doing this saved me quite a bit of money each month.